elswit/xeus-octave-fork/README.md

 # Octave environemnt to run ODE Test Problems

-This repository build minimal binder and docker envinronments to run Octave on Jupyter.
-It is built to test our Octave/MATLAB package of ODE [Test Problems](https://github.com/ComputationalScienceLaboratory/ODE-Test-Problems) `OTP`.
+This repository builds minimal binder and docker envinronments to run Octave on Jupyter.
+It is built to test our Octave/MATLAB package of [ODE Test Problems](https://github.com/ComputationalScienceLaboratory/ODE-Test-Problems).

 Use this button to try ODE Test Problems in Jupyter Lab: